Chief-Prince-Of-Function/Chief-Prince-Of-Function/README.md

 # 👋 Michael Fusco

 **Husband.
 Father.
 Veteran.
 Builder.**
-I design and ship **practical systems** that bring structure to real-world chaos.
+I design and ship **practical systems** that bring structure to real world chaos.

 Focused on execution, clean interfaces, and tools that people actually use.
 Not just ideas.